lclindeman/Notes/README.md

 Notes
 =====

-Class notes broken down by day
+Class links and notes broken down by week/day.